 - your account information, such as dates of payments owed or received, account numbers or other information related to your account;

-- your employment details, financial position and information taken from identification documents like your passport or driving licence when we review your application for any of our products and/or services;
+- your employment details, and information taken from identification documents like your passport or driving licence when we review your application for any of our products and/or services;

-- your Sensitive Personal Information, but only in respect of: (i) your biometric data in relation to authenticating your identity when using our products and/or services; and (ii) your health data where you voluntarily disclose this to us in relation to the products and/or services that you are receiving.
+- We collect Sensitive Personal Information, but only in respect of: (i) your biometric data in relation to authenticating your identity when using our products and/or services; and (ii) your health data where you voluntarily disclose physical or phycological health details or medical conditions to assist you with your disability.

 - How your personal information is collected